Criticism is vital to our progression, whether that’s receiving it or delivering it.

-It’s important to note things that can be fixed, and establish how to fix them.
-Rather than simply picking up on faults, good team-players and leaders offer guidance on how to improve.
+It’s always important to note down things that can be fixed and how to fix them.
+Instead of just picking up on the negatives, good management is offering help on how to improve.
+Try this.

 Instead of: “Your blog headlines are scaring readers away.”